jackyzha0/jackyzha0.github.io/content/thoughts/Raft Consensus Algorithm.md

 ### Initiate State
 Servers start up in the follower state.

-A server remains in the follower state as long as it receives valid RPCs from a leader or candidate (this is usually in the form of a 'heartbeat' from a leader which is an empty AppendEntries RPC with no log entries).
+A server remains in the follower state as long as it receives valid RPCs from a leader or candidate (this is usually in the form of a 'heartbeat' from a leader which is an empty AppendEntries [[thoughts/RPC|RPC]] with no log entries).

 If a follower receives no communication over a period of time called the *election timeout* (randomized between 150ms and 300ms), then it assumes there is no viable leader and begins an election to choose a new leader.